The teaching of writing

 Across the school you will also see

 · Lessons with a spelling, grammar, and punctuation focus to pick up on gaps identified from marking and other assessments e.g. termly writing assessments.
-In KS2, this is recorded in English books and applied in a Curriculum book within cross-curricular writing
+In KS2, this is recorded in English books and applied in a Curriculum book within cross-curriculum writing

-- For extended pieces of writing, checklists are given as success criteria: KS1 focus more on the basic writing skills (e.g. capital letters and full stops) whereas KS2 include features related to purpose and audience
+· For extended pieces of writing, checklists are given as success criteria: KS1 focus more on the basic writing skills (e.g. capital letters and full stops) whereas KS2 include text type-specific features.

 · Editing is an important part of writing across the school which is evident in books.
 Where appropriate, children edit work using a purple pen or pencil.